adriancooney/jQPad/README.md

 #jQPad#
 ####By Adrian Cooney####

+## This project is officially dead.
+Code is bad, I should feel bad.
+(I do feel bad)

 jQPad is an iPad web development framework by Adrian Cooney. jQPad follows the existing interface patterns of iOS make creating complex AJAX powered website in minutes (although effort is encouraged).

 #FAQ#